Audiveris/audiveris/docs/_pages/specific/logical_parts.md

 Part collation is automatically triggered at the end of score transcription, and before any export to MusicXML.
 We can also manually trigger parts collation.
-This is done via a right-click in a score area, which opens a pop-up menu as follows:
+This is done via a right-click in a score area, which opens a contextual menu as follows:
 ![](../assets/images/collate_parts.png)

-To visualize the current mapping, one easy way is to tick the item ``Show part names`` in the ``View`` pull-down menu.
+To visualize the current mapping, one easy way is to use the {{ site.view_parts }} pull-down menu.
 This results in:

 ![](../assets/images/view_parts.png)